From Venmo To Apple Pay: How Social Media Payments Change Financial Landscape

 Social payment systems provide an alternative to traditional banking industry by allowing users to set up accounts and conduct transactions without the need for a traditional bank account.
 The payment processors allows people who are unbanked to participate in digital financial transactions, increasing the payments innovation.

 These digital payments systems facilitate cross-border payments and provide individuals with a convenient and cost-effective new payment methods to send and receive money internationally.
+Users must ensure that their payment information is accurate to avoid issues during cross-border transactions.
 Users can use these platforms to transfer money to friends, family, or businesses, make cross-border payments, reducing reliance on expensive and time-consuming traditional transfer methods, modernizing digital payments industry.

 For example, PayPal is available in over 200 countries, so companies using it for business have the option of making cross-border payments and international transfers.
 It offers two different payment methods for international money transfers, each with its own fee structure: when sending funds directly to another PayPal user, PayPal charges 5% of the transaction, with a minimum fee of $0.99 and a maximum fee of $4.99.
 Therefore, PayPal allows users to easily process payments, transforming the digital payments market.